 Continuous analysis, evaluation, ability to change course, develop and execute new strategies and possess a will as well as an ability to change, will be absolutely crucial for the survival of companies in the future.

 The recipe for succeeding is to quickly execute one’s strategy before it gets outdated.
-That’s we we wrote the book Strategy Acceleration.
+That’s why we wrote the book Strategy Acceleration.

 Ulf Arnetz, the co-author behind the book Strategy Acceleration.